Share

 Long-range exoatmospheric fighter used for planetary and orbital defense.
 Designed and built by Ceres Astrospace and later manufactured under license.

-• Disassembler - Text by M. Alan Kazlev, updated by Steve Bowers
+• Disassembler - Text by M. Alan Kazlev, updated by Steve Bowers 2024

-A system of nanomachines able to take an object apart a few atoms at a time, while recording its structure at the molecular level.
+A system of very-small-scale devices, able to take an object apart a few atoms at a time, while recording its structure at the molecular level.
 Often employed as a swarm or part of a swarm.
 This could be used for uploading, copying objects (when used with an assembler system), a dissolving agent or a weapon.

 • Exoatmospheric Fighter - Text by M. Alan Kazlev